mgsloan/mgsloan-site/non-posts/computer-ergonomics/page.md

 ### New sit-stand desk and active sitting stool

-My employer kindly purchased equipment for WFH.
+My employer kindly purchased equipment for working from home.
 While I contemplated figuring out some weird ergonomic stuff to get, unfortunately most of the eccentric options I was interested in, like the [Varier Gravity Balans][] or the [Humanscale Float desk][] all fell outside the bounds of both budget and reasonableness.
 So, instead, I ended up with the following setup:

 ![Treadmill desk](./images/desk-setup.jpg)